gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 If you have contractors working on your projects alongside the full-time employees, you will need to figure out if limiting self-selection to full-time employees makes sense in your environment.

 Since our typical team had a mix of full-time employees and contractors, it was logical for us to invite both groups to participate in the self-selection.
 After all, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
-We did make one adjustment to the process and asked contractors to give employees a "first dip" at selecting their new teams.
+We did make one adjustment to the process and asked contractors to give employees "first dibs" at selecting their new teams.
 Everyone had equal opportunity after the first round of the self-selection.

 #### Observers